santosderek/Imgur-To-Folder/README.md

 ***

+### Updates:
 *Updated with ability to download without the use of -a or -i.
-It should just automatically detect.*
+It should automatically detect.*

 *Updated with ability to download all favorited within your account.*

-Also working on gifs with .gifv support.
-Sorry for the inconvience.

-***
+*There is now .gifv imgur link support.*

 ### How to install:

 *Repository developed using Python 3*